 - Number of visits required

-In this article, you will find the average cost of pest control service, cost by the type of the pets, factors that will affect the price plus some tips on how to save money.
+In this article, you will find the average cost of pest control service, cost by the type of pests, factors that will affect the price, and some tips on saving money.

-One-time visit averages between $300 and $550 depending on the type of pest control required.
-This type of service is more expensive than regular visits because the technician will need to conduct an investigation and diagnose the problem, and finish with the treatment all at one time.
+One-time visit averages between $300 and $550, depending on the type of pest control required.
+This type of service is more expensive than regular visits because the technician will need to investigate, diagnose the problem, and finish the treatment all at once.

 Periodical visits cost

-Most pest control companies visits are one-time visits.
-But there are some ongoing projects and monthly treatments that take time, patience, and money.
+Most pest control companies’ visits are one-time visits.
+But some ongoing projects and monthly treatments take time, patience, and money.
 The below table represents a national average cost for ongoing pest control:

 |Type of Service||Price Range|